-Most of them you can close immediately because you have predefined processes and tools.
+Most of phases – you can close immediately because you have predefined processes and tools.

-Some of them will stack one upon another, and you will grind through them in iterations.
+Some of the phases will stack one upon another, and you’ll grind through them in iterations.

-And there will be phases where you do not participate.
+And there’ll be phases where you do not participate.

 Review of SDLC Phases

-Keep in mind that before Project Management Phases start there is a whole process of finding clients and selling them your services.
+Keep in mind that before Project Management Phases start there’s a whole process of finding clients and selling them your services.

 In large enterprise companies, the process isn’t that far from the client-vendor relationship.
-It is just an internal process of selecting in which project to invest money.
+It’s just an internal process of selecting which project to invest money.

-After the contract is signed, you get into initiation phase.
+After the contract is signed, you get into the initiation phase.

-Here you need to define what is the goal of a project, and it’s success criteria.
+Here you need to define what’s the goal of a project, and it’s success criteria.

-Even if you under Times and Materials contract it is vital to get through this phase.
-You do need to focus the efforts of your team.
+Even if you under Times and Materials contract it’s vital to get through this phase.

 You can learn more about Project Charter here: